XiaoxiaoWang87/xiaoxiaowang87.github.io/about.md

 Welcome to my website!

 I'm a data scientist working and living in the Bay Area.
-Before that I had my Ph.D. in physics, working on the ATLAS Experiment at the Large Hadron Collider.
+Before that I had my Ph.D. in particle physics, working on the ATLAS Experiment at the Large Hadron Collider.

 I'm passionate about both the analytical and engineering aspects of data science.
-Ultimately I hope I can use data to truly benefit people's lives.
+I'm also a strong believer of using data to truly improve people's lives and make our world a better place.

-I like hiking, playing basketball, and I'm a big fan of *The Big Bang Theory*!
+In my spare time, I like hiking, playing basketball, and learning about any new and cool things in science and technology.
+I'm also a big fan of *The Big Bang Theory*.
+Bazinga!

 {% comment %}
 ![_config.yml](/images/IMG_0527.jpg)